blockapps/track-and-trace/README.md

 When Creating an asset, inputting double quotes, e.g "", anywhere within the description results in the string being stored as \\"\\"

-We must write the failing tests, Tomas has added some changes to the tests that will now check for both name and description.
+Tomas has added some changes to the tests that will now check for both name and description.

-I will write the tests now that will check if a description created with double quotes in it properly saves it with double quotes, test should fail considering we've done nothing yet

 Wrote a failing test resulting in: